30 Incredible Landmarks in Athens: Your Local’s Guide for 2024

 Periods of Ancient Greek History

 The very first ancient Greek civilisation was the Minoans who resided on the island of Crete.
-After the Minoans came the Mycenaean civilisation of mainland Greece.
+They were followed by the Mycenaean civilization of mainland Greece, known for their elaborate rituals and their role in the mythological tales of the Trojan War.

 Greece entered a dark age in 1100BC, before re-emerging in 800BC.
-This period, known as the “Archaic” period, saw Greece play host to the world’s very first Olympic games.
+This period, known as the “Archaic” period, saw Greece play host to the world’s very first Olympic games, while the first modern Olympic Games would not occur until 1896, also in Greece.

 The “Golden” age of Greece started around 480BC.
 This is when grand marble temples were constructed, democracy was founded, and the infamous Greek plays and tragedies soared in popularity.